OSHE-Github/Privasee/README.md

 The current graph shows some post error data of the current prototype.
 While this does display a correlation of RF being detected, the gain actual gain is really low.
 This is mainly due to the BAT41 diode used which did rectify the voltage but resulted in a 0.3V drop.
 Due to passive antennas not outputting much voltage, there was not a large amount of rectified voltage to be amplified by the op amp.

+# Refrences
+[1] “IR cameras - how they work and how to use them,” Sensorland.com, 2026. https://www.sensorland.com/HowPage105.html (accessed Apr.
+20, 2026).

+‌